sunpy/sunpy.org/project/roles.rst

 -  Finding other suitable mentors and pairing them with mentees.
 -  Leading the project’s interaction with the Open Astronomy organization for the Google Summer of Code project.

-**Commitment Level Required**: Low (3 to 5 hours/week).
-This role is currently highly seasonal as the peak time for newcomers to the project is during the lead up to GSOC (Feb - April) and Hacktoberfest (October).
+**Estimated Commitment Level**: 5 hours/week.
+This role is highly seasonal as the peak time for newcomers to the project is during the lead up to GSOC (Feb - April) and Hacktoberfest (October).
-During these times the time commitment is probably upwards of 5 hours a week.
+During these times the time commitment is probably around 5 hours per week, at other times it will be less.
 There is also a lot of scope for improving our onboarding process as part of this role.

 .. _role_comms-lead: